MNEMNEMNE/css-batch-training/README.md

 Optional text to the training

 ---
-# TODO

-1) check source data for the validity
+TODO: check input data for validity or print result of each insertion of workout
-2) Get own cookies (login and password as input parameters)